 Epithelioid dermatofibroma is a well-recognised variant of dermatofibroma that may be confused with other benign and malignant mesenchymal lesions.
+The recent discovery of common ALK-1 translocation has led to the belief by some authorities that this is best considered a distinct entity rather than a form of dermatofibroma.
 Clinically it is distinctive, presenting as a polypoid red nodule.
 Like common dermatofibromas, epithelioid dermatofibromas are found most often on the leg.
 However, they can be found at unusual sites including the tongue.

 Sections through epithelioid dermatofibroma show a centrally located, circumscribed tumour underlying an epidermal collarette.
 The tumour is composed of cells arranged in sheets and sometimes a storiform pattern.
 Individual cells show epithelioid morphology with abundant eosinophilic cytoplasm with round vesicular nuclei and prominent nucleoli (figures 5, 6).
 The cells may be markedly enlarged and display some nuclear atypia and mitoses.
 There is frequently an associated inflammatory cell infiltrate which can be helpful for the diagnosis.